Japan maglev contractors formally charged in bid rigging

-TOKYO (AP) — Prosecutors have formally charged four of Japan’s biggest construction companies for allegedly colluding on bids for a multibillion dollar high-speed maglev train line connecting Tokyo and central Japan.
+TOKYO (AP) — Prosecutors pressed charges Friday against four of Japan’s biggest construction companies for allegedly colluding on bids for a showcase high-speed maglev train line connecting Tokyo and central Japan.

-The Tokyo District Prosecutors Office said in a statement Friday it had formally indicted Taisei Corp., Kajima Corp., Obayashi Corp. and Shimizu Corp., along with an executive each from Taisei and Kajima, for allegedly violating anti-trust laws.
+The Tokyo District Prosecutors Office said in a statement it indicted Taisei Corp., Kajima Corp., Obayashi Corp. and Shimizu Corp., along with an executive each from Taisei and Kajima, for allegedly violating anti-trust laws and sending them to court.

-They say the builders coordinated bidding to ensure each won a similar share of contracts for the line, called the Linear Chuo Shinkansen.
+They said the builders coordinated bidding to ensure each won a similar share of contracts for the line, called the Linear Chuo Shinkansen.

-The $80 billion magnetic levitation, or maglev, railway between Tokyo and Nagoya is a decades-long project backed by Prime Minister Shinzo Abe’s government as a showcase.
-It is expected to open in 2027.
+The $80 billion magnetic levitation, or maglev, railway between Tokyo and Nagoya is a decades-long project expected to reduce travel time between the two cities to 40 minutes from the current 100 minutes.
+It is expected to open in 2027 and the line is due to be eventually extended to Osaka in western Japan.

 Most Read Business Stories